MBakhtiari97/MBakhtiari97/README.md

-Hi 👋 My name is Mohammad Bakhtiari
+Hi 👋 I'm Mohammad
 ===================================
-.NET Developer With Over 4 Year's Of Exprience

-* 🌍  I'm Located In Tehran
-* ✉️  You can contact me at [mohammadbakhtiarii75@gmail.com](mailto:mohammadbakhtiarii75@gmail.com) or in linkedin
+Experienced .NET Developer | Passionate About Innovation

+- 🌍 Based in Tehran, Iran
+- 📧 Feel free to reach out via [mohammadbakhtiarii75@gmail.com](mailto:mohammadbakhtiarii75@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/mohammad-bakhtiarii97)
-* 🧠  Love to learn new technologies
+- 🧠 Always eager to learn and explore cutting-edge technologies
+- 🚀 Focused on building scalable and efficient solutions with .NET, C#, and modern frameworks

 ### Skills